Heritage Academy (Columbia, Missouri): Student body

 Heritage Academy had a 2021-2022 enrollment of 117.
-This number consisted of 29 athlete-only students, four enrichment-only students, 44 secondary students, 17 elementary students, and 23 primary students.
+This consisted of 29 athlete-only students, four enrichment-only students, 44 secondary students, 17 elementary students and 23 primary students.
 The total student population in 2021-2022 was up from 108 in 2020-2021 and 92 in 2019–2020.

 Curriculum

-The primary and elementary curricula are a mixture of Bob Jones University, A Becka, and unique contributions from the teacher.
+The primary and elementary curricula are a mixture of Bob Jones University, A Becka and unique contributions from the teacher.
 Secondary teachers have greater freedom to design a syllabus as they prefer, though Heritage does abide by NAUMS standards.

-Grading

-Heritage Academy utilizes a five-point grading scale with the plus/minus addition.
-The scale is as follows: A = 100–95, A- = 94–90, B+ = 89–87, B = 86–83, B- = 82–80, C+ = 79–77, C = 76–73, C- = 72–70, D = 69–60, F = 59 or less.

-Schedule

-Though the Primary, Elementary, and Secondary programs opertate on different schedules, classes for all groups begin at 7:45 am and end at 2:45 pm (Primary students engage in enrichmant activities after lunch rather than classes).
-Secondary students are offered seven 55-minute class periods - two before a 30-minute "Community Life" period, two between this period and Lunch, and three in the afternoon.

 Athletics

 Offerings

 Athletic opportunities are provided for both boys and girls.
 Typically, fall sports consist of boys' soccer and girls' volleyball.
-Boys' basketball is offered in the winter, and girl's soccer plays in the spring.
+Boys' basketball is offered in the winter and girls' soccer in the spring.

-In the past, Heritage has sponsored boys' baseball and girls' basketball, but these sports are no longer offered.
+In the past, Heritage has sponsored boys' baseball and girls' basketball, but these are no longer offered.

-Elligibility
+Eligibility

 Participation on a Heritage team is generally open to any 7th-12th grader at Heritage and homeschooled students who meet the eligibility requirements.
-To remain in good standing with an athletic team, participants must maintain a minimum of 70% in each class in which they are currently enrolled at heritage, home, or any other institution.
+To remain in good standing with an athletic team, participants must maintain a minimum of 70% in each class in which they are currently enrolled at Heritage, home or any other institution.

 Structure

-Though the competition levels of teams offered vary by year, Heritage has sponsored Vasity, Junior Varsity, and Junior High teams in the past.
-While the Varsity teams have a competitive focus, the lower teams "focus more on skill and team development."
+Though the competition levels of teams offered vary by year, Heritage has sponsored varsity, junior varsity and junior high teams in the past.
+While the varsity teams have a competitive focus, the lower teams "focus more on skill and team development".

-The school's mascot is the Warrior and colors are navy blue and maroon.
-The school's athletic director is Ricky Nix, who assumed the role in January 2020.
-The teams mainly compete against local private schools which are comparable in size and religious affiliation, including Christian Fellowship School in Columbia, Lighthouse Preparatory Academy in Jefferson City, and North County Christian School in Florissant.
+The school's mascot is the Warrior and its colors are navy blue and maroon.
+The school's athletic director since January 2020 is Ricky Nix.
+The teams mainly compete against local private schools which are comparable in size and religious affiliation, including Christian Fellowship School in Columbia, Lighthouse Preparatory Academy in Jefferson City and North County Christian School in Florissant.

 Home soccer games are generally held at Cosmo Park in Columbia.

 Location

-Currently, Heritage Academy is co-located with Higher Ground Church at 2900 Barberry Avenue, Columbia, MO 65202, although the school itself has no denominational affiliation.
+Heritage Academy is co-located with Higher Ground Church at 2900 Barberry Avenue, Columbia, MO 65202, although the school itself has no denominational affiliation.